MahonHughes/TheCrystalHarpsichord/README.md

 # The Crystal Harpsichord
 ### Using physical modelling synthesis methods to create a glass harpsichord with diamond strings

 The Crystal Harpsichord is a physical modelling synthesiser emulating a glass harpsichord with diamond strings.

+Music and musical instruments are a core part of what makes us human.
+With modern computer systems and music creation software, musicians have a virtually endless supply of choice in software instruments and synthesisers.
+Physical modelling synthesis is a method employed to use a computer to model how an instrument works and sounds.
+This paper seeks to use physical modelling synthesis methods to model an instrument that is physically possible yet completely impractical to make.
+The instrument chosen to model was a diamond-strung harpsichord made of glass.
+A model was developed using C++ using a form of commuted synthesis.
+The program allows for customisation of the properties of the instrument and is highly adaptable.
+This was a success and produced the first sound output of The Crystal Harpsichord.
+The project has wider implications, showing it is possible to model and use a different category of instrument that is not limited by practical constraints.

 _You can listen to example sounds_ [_here_](Generated%20Wav%20Files/readme.md)